-So, for the fact that we were taken away, 3 4 because she wasn't able to make appointments because she was sick and trying to take care of herself to make sure 5 6 that she was there for her children.
-It just kind of seems -- I don't even think redundant is the right word; it's --7 ridiculous.
-Because I could have grown up in my mother's 8 9 care if they had given her supports around her sickness and her illness.
+So, for the fact that we were taken away, because she wasn't able to make appointments because she was sick and trying to take care of herself to make sure that she was there for her children.
+It just kind of seems -- I don't even think redundant is the right word; it's -ridiculous.
+Because I could have grown up in my mother's care if they had given her supports around her sickness and her illness.
 So.
-10

-MS. CHEYLENE MOON: Yeah, when I was in 11 care, my mom told me that her work-search person that was 12 helping her, she wanted to become a bus driver.
-But since 13 she already had a degree in, I don't remember what it was 14 15 called, but she was like a care giver, she looked after this person that was paralyzed on half her body.
-So she 16 worked like 12- and 24-hour shifts, looking after someone 17 who couldn't get out of bed.
-18 walking since he was 21.
-I think if my mom was actually able to have her employment person actually listen to her when she wanted to become a bus driver and work for TransLink, that she would have had a more stable job with better payment, instead of having this person who's not always going to pay her properly.
+MS. CHEYLENE MOON: Yeah, when I was in care, my mom told me that her work-search person that was helping her, she wanted to become a bus driver.
+But since she already had a degree in, I don't remember what it was called, but she was like a care giver, she looked after this person that was paralyzed on half her body.
+So she worked like 12- and 24-hour shifts, looking after someone who couldn't get out of bed.